-'Defend democracy': Pelosi calls Trump 'ongoing threat' in impeachment debate
+Pelosi calls Trump threat to democracy as impeachment vote looms

 “They are trying to impeach this president because they know they can’t defeat this president” in 2020, Pence said.

-But House Judiciary Committee Chairman Jerrold Nadler said on the House floor, “We cannot rely on the next election as a remedy for presidential misconduct when the president threatens the very integrity of that election.
+But House Judiciary Committee Chairman Jerrold Nadler said on the House floor: “We cannot rely on the next election as a remedy for presidential misconduct when the president threatens the very integrity of that election.
 He has shown he will continue to put his selfish interests above the good of the country.
 We must act without delay.”

-Trump, 73, on Tuesday sent Pelosi a letter in which he accused her of engaging in a “perversion of justice” and an “attempted coup.”
-The businessman-turned-politician argued that Democrats are trying to undo the results of the 2016 election in which he defeated Democrat Hillary Clinton.

-“Can you believe that I will be impeached today by the Radical Left, Do Nothing Democrats, AND I DID NOTHING WRONG!
-A terrible thing,” Trump wrote on Twitter before the debate.
-“Say a prayer!”
-He later added a Twitter post attacking Pelosi, writing, “Will go down in history as worst Speaker.”

 Fearful of political blowback, senior Democrats long resisted an impeachment inquiry, even after Special Counsel Robert Mueller outlined episodes of Trump seeking to impede the federal investigation that documented Russian interference in the 2016 election to boost his candidacy.